-THEA 5010 Chronicles and Concepts II (3)
+THEA 5010 Chronicles and Concepts II (3) (on campus only)

-Prerequisite: THEA 1000 or equivalent
+Prerequisite: THEA 1030 or equivalent

 Examines history and theory of theatrical art of the 18th, 19th and 20th centuries in Western Europe.
 Emphasizes theatrical space, production and performance.
 Drama considered as a plan for production rather than as literature.
 Term paper required.